 Defendants represented to Plaintiff that it would be compensated for its work in building Defendants’ consultancy infrastructure.

-- Sixth cause of action– Common Law Unfair Competition
+- The sixth cause of action– Common Law Unfair Competition

-Access to Plaintiff’s confidential information and trade secrets gives unfair advantage to the Defendants in their competition with the Plaintiff’s.
+Access to the Plaintiff’s confidential information and trade secrets gives an unfair advantage to the Defendants in their competition with the Plaintiff’s.

-- Seventh cause of action – Unjust enrichment
+- The seventh cause of action – Unjust enrichment

-TCS and TAIC has obtained illegal profits and benefits from the services of the Plaintiff and causing them severe damage/ loss in return.
+TCS and TAIC have obtained illegal profits and benefits from the services of the Plaintiff and causing them severe damage/ loss in return.